YongTaeIn/Safety-Services-for-Personal-Mobility-Devices/README.md

-# 🚀 KICK_OFF: Design and Implementation of Intelligent Safety Services for Personal Mobility Devices
+# 🚀 Design and Implementation of Intelligent Safety Services for Personal Mobility Devices
 **AI-powered safety enhancement for personal mobility**

 ---